oracle-livelabs/goldengate/goldengate-microservices23ai-modern/east-replicate/east-replicate.md

 ## Task 1:  Determine Current SCN from West database

+In this task, you will use `sqlplus` to connect to the West database and retrieve the current database SCN.
+This SCN will serve two purposes: it will be supplied to the Initial Load Extract to capture all records up to and including that SCN, and it will also be used to position the Change Data Extract to begin capturing active DML operations from that SCN onward.

 1. In the VCN Terminal, enter the following command to view the menu options:

     ```